sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 is to help us typing commands speedy and quickly on console.

 Also, this project is getting into ways to extend Web Console.
-The main goal of the project is to create _built-in commands_ and its architecture.
-It makes Web Console more extendable and would open the door to yet another developers of Web Console.
+The main goal of the project is to create _built-in commands_ and its architecture, which makes Web Console more extendable, and opens the door to yet another developers.

 ## 2. Description